Bridging Prediction and Intervention Problems in Social Systems: Model Design

-One strategy collapses the two stages of the plugin strategy: instead of first predicting $Y$ from $X$ and then choosing $D$ based on $E[Y\mid X]$, we could simply learn a mapping from $X$ to $D$.
-One common way of doing so is to optimize the decision rule over a parameterized class of models $\Pi$.

-The above can be estimated on data.
-Directly learning the decision rule reconciles trade-offs in favor of the loss function.
-There is an extensive literature on such approaches, particularly in the operations research community.

-The decision rule formulation is typically motivated by settings where two properties hold: (1) structure of the action space is relatively simple (e.g., a small, discrete set of actions) and (2) the optimal mapping $X \to D$ is believed to not be too much more complex than the optimal mapping $Y \to D$. \paragraph{Decision-aware learning} Another more advanced formulation seeks to learn predictive models that explicitly achieve the best decision-loss.
-Decision-aware methods seek a \textit{decision-aware} predictor function $f_{\mathrm{DA}}(y\mid x)$ which achieves the best expected loss, under the decisions optimal for $f_{\mathrm{DA}}$, denoted as $\pi^*_f(X)$.
+Different strategies for learning decision policies include ``plug-in prediction", plugging in prediction models $\E[Y\mid X]$ into expected loss, optimization over decision rules, or more advanced ``decision-aware learning" approaches that seek to learn predictive models that explicitly achieve the best decision-loss.
+An example of non-trivial decision-loss structure arises when cost minimization relies on global system state, such as shortest-paths, routing, and/or supply chain problems.
 See \Cref{sec:model-design-apx-decisionawarelearning} for more details.
-We mention this more advanced approach to highlight the importance of articulating how predictors affect downstream decisions.
-An example of this type of non-trivial decision-loss structure arises when cost minimization relies on global system state, such as shortest-paths, routing, and/or supply chain problems.

 \paragraph{Limitations and need for causal estimation} The approaches discussed so far leveraged our ability to evaluate the loss of \textit{any} decision for each historical example, allowing us to evaluate predictive models by the loss of the decisions they induce.
 The loss function encodes, via causal knowledge, how decisions relate to outcomes.
 These assumptions enabled us to select a fully observable target outcome $Y$ that suffices to specify the loss.